earthfast/earthfast-contracts/README.md

 ## Architecture

-See the for details on how the contracts interact and inherit from each other.
+See the below diagram for details on how the contracts interact and inherit from each other.

 ![Contract Inheritance Graph](docs/InheritanceGraph.svg)